mehmetmertaktas/aerial-cactus-identification/README.md

 Below is a list of the other scripts and their functions:

-* `parameters.py`: Model parameters and global variables used in other scripts.
+* `parameters.py`: Model parameters (optimizer, learning rate, loss function etc.) and global variables used in other scripts.
 * `model.py`: Includes `Net` class&mdash;the classifier.
 * `dataset.py`: Includes `ACIDataset` class for putting the dataset in PyTorch-readable format.
 * `load_data.py`: Places the data in `Dataloader`s&mdash;PyTorch data iterators.
 * `utilities.py`: Training and testing loops, plotting functions etc.

 ## Dataset